Hellyom/Obsidian-Vault-HTML-Graph-Generator/README.md

 ### For Non-Tech Savvy Users

+Note: The antivirus **will** throw a check for the executable file, I don't have any way of avoiding this **AND** making it easier for non tech savvy people.
+Sorry.

 1. **Download and Run**: Download the provided [executable file](https://github.com/Hellyom/Obsidian-Vault-HTML-Graph-Generator/blob/main/Obsidian-Vault-HTML-Graph-Generator.exe) and run it.
 Follow the on-screen instructions to select your Obsidian vault and output directory.

 ### For Python Users